pbaylis/pbaylis.github.io/_posts/2014-12-03-causal-banditry.markdown

 [NYTimes: Run to stay young](http://well.blogs.nytimes.com/2014/12/03/run-to-stay-young/)

-All you need to know is that the treatment group was people who volunteered themselves as runners.
+All you need to know is that the treatment group was composed of people who *volunteered* themselves as runners.